NLnetLabs/routinator/doc/manual/source/manual-page.rst

       larger than the value provided by this option, the snapshot is used instead.
 If the option is missing, the default of 100 is used.

+.. option:: --rrdp-max-delta-list-len=len

+      If the number of deltas included in the notification file of an RRDP repository is larger than the value provied, the delta list is considered empty instead and the snapshot is used.
+If the option is missing, the default of 500 is used.

 .. option:: --rrdp-timeout=seconds

       Sets the timeout in seconds for any RRDP-related network operation,